frntc/Sidekick64/README.md

 Please keep in mind that you're not reading about a product, but my personal playground that I'm sharing.
 Not all kinds of .CRTs are supported (in fact only generic carts, Easyflash (without EAPI), Magic Desk, Final Cartidge 3 and Action Replay).
 Not all kinds of disk images are supported (I only tried D64, D71 might work, D81 not).
 At (hopefully rare occasions) there might be some glitches due to cache misses, e.g. a EF-CRT might not start on the first try, the FC3 freezer might crash, or launching a PRG does not work right away (press reset in all cases and it should be all fine afterwards).

+## Sidekick264 for C16 and +4

+Sidekick264 requires a passive adapter (Gerber files and schematics are in the repo) to be put between the C16/+4 expansion port and the Sidekick64.
+The Sidekick264 provides the very same menu and browser as the C64 version, and supports PRG loading and C1low/C1high cartridges.
+As a bonus it can be used as Dual-SID-card (addresses $FD40 and $FE80), as FM-card (I chose address $FDE2), and -- completely without any use case :-) -- a Geo/NeoRAM-compatible memory expansion (registers at $FDE8-$FDEA, memory window at $FE00-$FE7F).
+The SD Card contains example programs with source to demonstrate these functionalities.

+Attention: the adapter PCB has not yet been tested, and Sidekick264 requires to overclock your RPi (see config.txt).
+Please be aware that this may void warranty.

+The PCB has one pin "C1Hi" which you need to connect to the Sidekick64 pin "SID CS".
+Note that this is only required if you want to use cartridges which use the C1Lo and C1Hi range.

 ## Building the code (if you want to)

 Setup your Circle40+ and gcc-arm environment, then you can compile Sidekick64 almost like any other example program (the repository contains the build settings for Circle that I use -- make sure you use them, otherwise it will probably not work).
 Use "make -kernel={sid|cart|ram|ef|fc3|ar|menu}" to build the different kernels, then put the kernel together with the Raspberry Pi firmware on an SD(HC) card with FAT file system and boot your RPi with it (the "menu"-kernel is the aforementioned main software).